Art Basel Paris

-Art Basel Paris, which officially launched in 2024, is an industry art fair that takes place in October of each year in the Grand Palais exhibition hall in Paris and is a satellite offshoot of the flagship Art Basel fair in Switzerland.
+Art Basel Paris, formerly Paris+ par Art Basel, is an annual art fair in the Grand Palais exhibition hall in Paris first held in 2022.
+Taking place in October of each year, the fair is a satellite offshoot of the flagship Art Basel fair in Switzerland.

 Prior to 2024, the festival was known as Paris+ par Art Basel and took place in a temporary space near the Eiffel Tower.
-The current fair displaced the French-managed Foire Internationale d'Art Contemporain (FIAC), which had had occupied the October art fair slot in the Grand Palais for close to half a century in 2022.
+The current fair displaced the French-managed Foire Internationale d'Art Contemporain (FIAC), which had occupied the October art fair slot in the Grand Palais for close to half a century in 2022.

-The director of the fair is Clément Delépine.
+The current director of the fair is Karim Crippa.
+Clément Delépine previously led the fair.